Education NGOs: Influence of Education

-An article published in The Nation (Pakistan newspaper) on July 2, 2018, described education as crucial to the development of all individuals.
+An article published in The Nation, a Pakistan newspaper, on July 2, 2018, described education as crucial to the development of all individuals.
 Education nurtures a person's way of thinking, inculcates values, and teaches the skills needed to succeed in life.
 At the same time, it helps boost the social, economic, and political progress of nations.
 It said governments that establish an efficient education system reaps benefits in the long-term.